 Most concerns our neighbors have regarding clothing can be addressed through our thrift store and underwear room.
 Many of the items in the store are sold for $0.25 with specials on “Ten Cent Tuesday”.
 At the thrift store you can find clothing, shoes, jackets, household items, and, at times, furniture and appliances.
 The inventory of the store is determined by the donations received.

 Utility assistance is provided in cooperation with the WV Saves program and includes a class designed to help participants gain an appreciation for budgeting and money management.
 Participants are also assisted in setting up a savings account, free of fees, through one of the many local financial institutions participating in the WV Saves program.
-Classes are available at the House of the Carpenter every other Friday.
+Classes are available two Fridays a month.